 If you are sensitive to the slight bitter after taste of stevia, the chocolate and walnuts hide it pretty well.

 No Sugar Chocolate Chips

 If you usually reach for the standard yellow bag of chocolate chips, know that 1 tablespoon of those chips has 8 grams of sugar.
-That is equal to two teaspoons of sugar.
+That is equal to two cubes of sugar.
 I recently discovered a dark chocolate chip made by Lily’s.
 This brand tastes great and has zero grams of sugar, are gluten-free and non-GMO.
 These chips are made with stevia and erythritol.